bu-icsg/TAP-2.5D/README.md

 - **heights**: the height of each chiplet, separated by ",".
 - **powers**: the power of each chiplet, separated by ",".
 - **connections**: the connection matrix of chiplets.
 The i-th row and j-th column in the matrix is the bandwidth from chiplet i to chiplet j.
+- **x**: the x-coordinate of each chiplet.
+It is not used in *"bstree"* initial placement, but is required for *"given"* initial placement.
+- **y**: the y-coordinate of each chiplet.
+It is not used in *"bstree"* initial placement, but is required for *"given"* initial placement.

 ### Usage